Eric-Philippe/Eric-Philippe/README.md

 ---

-I'm a `22-year-old` self-taught developer primarily proficient in `TypeScript, `Golang`and`Java`, with additional experience in languages such as `Python`, `Julia`, and `C#`.
+I'm a `22-year-old` self-taught developer primarily proficient in `TypeScript`, `Golang`and`Java`, with additional experience in languages such as `Python`, `Julia`, and `C#`.
 I also specialize in web development, particularly in `Angular`and`React`.
 Skilled in self-learning and conducting independent research online!

 Lover of **music** 🎧, **photography** 📷